Doctors Note Logo

 While RBD is more commonly associated with movement, vocalizations, or vivid dreams — unusual sensory experiences may also occur.

-If you experience acting out dreams, punching, kicking, or yelling in sleep, falling out of bed, extremely vivid dreams, or recurrent sleep-related hallucinations, you can use Ubie's free AI-powered Rapid Eye Movement (REM) Sleep Behavior Disorder symptom checker to quickly assess whether your symptoms may be related to this condition.
+If you're experiencing acting out dreams, punching, kicking, or yelling in sleep, falling out of bed, extremely vivid dreams, or recurrent sleep-related hallucinations, it may be worth checking whether these symptoms align with Rapid Eye Movement (REM) Sleep Behavior Disorder using a free AI-powered symptom assessment tool to help determine if medical evaluation is needed.

 This can help you better understand whether your symptoms align with a known sleep condition and whether medical evaluation is appropriate.